geobarteam/akkanet/README.md

-Two labs that accompany my course on Akka.Net
+Labs for my course on Akka.Net